kylejones200/psis_4700_applied_ai/webslides/advanced_RAG-vs-Fine-Tuning.md

 ## What RAG Does

-RAG retrieves documents at query time.
+RAG retrieves documents at query time
-It adds external knowledge on demand.
+It adds external knowledge on demand
 The model doesn't learn permanently — it reads and reasons from current data

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.